 At least a couple of times a week, whether it’s in one of my Facebook groups, via emails or coaching calls, or it’s a student on one of my online courses, someone asks a question about how to deal with rejection.

-The feeling of being rejected as a person, as a friend, as a potential partner, as an employee, or whatever else tends not to be a lot of fun.
+Certainly, the feeling of rejection is not a lot of fun.
+We can feel rejected as a person.
+As a friend.
+Or as a potential partner.
+Perhaps as an employee.
+Or whatever else.
 And the main reason most people struggle with it is that they don’t truly understand what rejection is really about.

 Most people believe that getting a no from someone says something about who they are as a person.
 That they’re not “good enough”, whether that’s smart enough, attractive enough, funny enough, or any such thing.